The Calicivirus

 However any cat that comes into contact with a carrier or infected cat may also contract the calicivirus.

-As with cat flu the cat needs to be kept hydrated and in the less severe cases a fairly healthy cat will recover within 5 to 7 days.
+As with cat flu the cat needs to be kept well hydrated and in the less severe cases a fairly healthy cat will recover within 5 to 7 days.
 However the more severe cases can result in death regardless of any treatment provided.

-My Experience with the Calicivirus.
+My Experience with Feline Calicivirus.

 The next day Shelley slept all day and didn’t move a muscle, not even to get food and this was very odd for Shelley.
 When he finally got up he could hardly walk, he was so stiff, and it was awful to see.
 Again we took them to the vets and he too had a very high temperature.
 After another set of injections the vet was still puzzled.